|

 types of truth models.
 In this work, ground truth model is not available and

+hence validation is performed on ordinal or ranking scale and then quantified.
 A set of 20 random samples is taken and characterization of each parameter

 is done.
 The outputs were tabulated in ranking order with "1" describing